Wendy Wu: Homecoming Warrior

-Wendy Wu: Homecoming Warrior is a 2006 Disney Channel Original Movie (DCOM) starring Brenda Song and Shin Koyamada.
+Wendy Wu: Homecoming Warrior is a 2006 American martial arts fantasy film released as a Disney Channel Original Movie (DCOM) and starring Brenda Song and Shin Koyamada.
 The voice of Hadley Hudson is also featured.
 Koyamada plays a Chinese monk who visits the title character.
-Wendy is an American teenager played by Song, claimed to be the reincarnation of a powerful female warrior.
+Wendy is a Chinese-American teenager played by Song, claimed to be the reincarnation of a powerful female warrior.
 She is also the only person who can prevent a spirit of an ancient and evil Chinese dragon named Yan-Lo, voiced by Hudson, from destroying the world.

 This film had more than 5.7 million viewers on the night of its premiere making Wendy Wu: Homecoming Warrior the fifth highest viewed DCOM at the time.
 It also received the highest rating in the history of Disney Channel Japan.
 The film also broke records in the United Kingdom and Europe, making Disney Channel the highest rated kids’ channel in Europe.